AlexKent3141/AlexKent3141.github.io/_posts/2025-07-09-waving-hands-idea.md

 # Algorithms & tech choices
 #### Programming language
 I like the idea of tackling the Core library and terminal UI in a system programming language.
-For me `C` is the obvious choice (it probably existed when the game was invented which is kind of nice).
-I've also done some recent experiments with `Odin` lang, so that's a possibility.
+For me `C` is probably my default choice, but I've done some recent experiments with `Odin` lang (which is a modern C successor), so that's also a possibility.

 Certainly the Core library should present a `C` interface to make it easy to consume.